-Since I live in Gettysburg, driving through the battlefield is pretty much an every day experience.
+Since I have a “Gettysburg address, driving through the Gettysburg battlefield is pretty much an every day experience.
 After all, the three-day battle in 1863 pretty much surrounds — and includes — the entire town.

-Speaking of the Peace Light Memorial, it is the largest monument on the first-day battlefield at Gettysburg.
+Speaking of the Peace Light Memorial, it is the largest monument on the first-day Gettysburg battlefield.
 Of the nearly 1,400 monuments and markers at Gettysburg, the Peace Light Memorial is the only monument with the word “Peace” in its name.

 Confederate possession of Oak Hill by reinforcements turned the tide of the battle and led to the collapse of the Union line and their retreat through Gettysburg to Cemetery Hill.

 If you venture north of town to where the action on the first day of the Battle of Gettysburg occurred, make sure you stop by Coster’s monument and mural on Coster Avenue.

 This was the scene of heavy fighting and heavy casualties that few people ever visit.

 To find it, travel north from the Gettysburg Square on Carlisle Street and turn right on Stevens street (one block past the first traffic signal).
 Go straight and you will run right into it.

 Click here for a list of other Gettysburg Battlefield Sites That No One Ever Sees.